kobe1980/MicroServices/README.md

 Manage bus connection issues on both *workers* and *SystemManager*.

 **Example**

 In the example, you can find a REST Worker, accepting connexion on port 8080.
 If http method is not post or get, or if path is different from /movies/, it will responde 404.
 Else, it will send a message to the Pilot Worker to treat the customer request.
 The Pilot will ask the DB Worker to store or retrieve the data and send it back to the REST Worker.
 Finally, the REST Worker responde the client.
 If an error occurs, the REST Worker will answer with HTTP 500 code.

+**Tests**

+Tests are build with Mocha, Should and Istanbul for test coverage.
+By now, test coverage is:

+ - Workers: 93%
+ - SystemManager: 73%

 > Written with [StackEdit](https://stackedit.io/).